BikeDispatch/sunny16/README.md

 A simple camera exposure calculator for cameras using manual settings including: Shutter speed, ISO, aperture.
-Set the lighting conditions, set the ISO, Set the shutter and the calcualtor will work out the correct aperture.
+Set the lighting conditions, set the ISO, Set the shutter and the calculator will work out the correct aperture.